SatyaKomatineni/aspire-python-tiny-magic-app-repo/README.md

 5. API development

 # Background
-1. Based on a Java framework I had for years that proved to be quite invaluable in all the stated goals
+1. Based on a Java framework I had for years that proved valuable in all the stated goals
-2. Over 20 years old
+2. Over 20 years old.
+Tested.

 # Caution
 1. New to python